By COGwriter

 Those who will not accept this biblical order often do not do so because of issues of pride--and this can afflict even leaders who have been faithful for decades.

-The fact that most once affiliated with the old WCG have now rejected proper church governance (even though they normally claim otherwise) has led them down various erroneous paths that demonstrates that they now often miss clear biblical points.
-It is not just self-appointed "titled" leaders who may not actually be part of the COG such as Ronald Weinland, David Pack, nor Gerald Flurry that are issues either.
 For two "moderate" examples, please see CEM’s Ron Dart on Governance and the governance section related to the United Church of God in the article on it.
+Groups like LCG also misunderstand governance (The Bible, Peter, Paul, John, Polycarp, Herbert W. Armstrong, Roderick C. Meredith, and Bob Thiel on Church Government).
 Additionally, Fred Coulter of CBCG is insisting upon a certain sequence prior to the start of the Great Tribulation that is in error--those who rely on error will be misled.
-Likely, those who rely on the inaccurate interpretations of James Malm are being mislef (see Error-Ridden James Malm Not Doing an Elijah Work).
+Likely, those who rely on the inaccurate interpretations of James Malm are being misled (see Error-Ridden James Malm Not Doing an Elijah Work).
+David Pack of RCG misled many of his followers with pronouncements he made in 2013 for example (RCG: Can you see the ‘handwriting on the wall’?
+Your emperor has no clothes! and RCG: The Real Truth) and will likely make more improper assertions and claims.

-Furthermore, it should also be pointed out that the leadership of CG7 has also severely misunderstood and discounted Bible prophecy to the point that they no longer believe in future powerful beasts of Revelation 13, persecutions, a coming "mark of the Beast", and other matters (for details see Church of God Seventh-Day).
+Furthermore, it should also be pointed out that the leadership of CG7 has also severely misunderstood and discounted Bible prophecy to the point that they no longer believe in future powerful beasts of Revelation 13, persecutions, a coming "mark of the Beast," and other matters (for details see Church of God Seventh-Day).

 Conclusion